adadi/bank-account-kata/README.md

 - If you use `docker-compose` (with a dash), replace `docker compose` with `docker-compose` in commands (and in `e2e.sh` if needed).

 **KATA**
 Bank account kata
 Think of your personal bank account experience
-When in doubt, go for the simplest solution Requirements
+When in doubt, go for the simplest solution.
+Requirements
 • Deposit and Withdrawal
 • Account statement (date, amount, balance)
 • Statement printing
 User Stories
 US 1:
 In order to save money
 As a bank client
 I want to make a deposit in my account
 US 2:
 In order to retrieve some or all of my savings
 As a bank client
 I want to make a withdrawal from my account

 **Run project without docker compose**

 Prerequisites

 Backend: Java JDK 21, Maven
 Frontend: Node.js 18+ (ideally 20 LTS), npm
-Optional database: PostgreSQL (if you don’t want to use H2) Free ports:
+Optional database: PostgreSQL (if you don’t want to use H2)
+Free ports:
 8080 (backend), 5173 (frontend dev), 5432 (Postgres),4173 (frontend preview)